neurobioinfo/segpy/docs/segpy_slurm.md

     └── _SUCCESS
 ```

-A deatiled description of the outputs can be found in the [Hail documentation](https://hail.is/docs/0.2/index.html)
+A deatiled description of the outputs can be found in the [Hail documentation](https://hail.is/docs/0.2/index.html).
  - - - -

 ### Step 2: Run segregation
-In step 2, we will leverage the Hail ouputs from step 1 to perform segregation analysis.
+In step 2, we will leverage the Hail ouputs from step 1 to perform segregation analysis based on the information described in the user-provided pedigree file.

 Prior to running step 2, open the segpy.config.ini file to adjust the job submission parameters for step 2: